rsvim/rsvim.github.io/docs/manual/configuration.md

 }
 ```

 When Rsvim starts, it will schedules a `"./utils.js"` module loading task to background, then completes the configuration phase and initializes the TUI and editor.
-Once the `"./utils.js"` module is loaded (asynchronously), Rsvim will continue to execute the logic in the remaining script.
+Once the `"./utils.js"` module is loaded, Rsvim will continue to execute code logic in the remaining script.

 ## Package